Embroidermodder/libembroidery/src/embedded.md

-# Embroiderbot and Libembroidery on Embedded Systems
+\section embroiderbot Embroiderbot and Libembroidery on Embedded Systems

 The libembroidery library is designed to support embedded environments, so it can be used in CNC applications.

-## Compatible Boards
+\subsection compatible-board Compatible Boards

 We recommend using an Arduino\index{Arduino} Mega 2560 or another board with equal or greater specs.
 That being said, we have had success using an Arduino Uno